 Recommended workout and training tips: Get technique training and learn to pace yourself.
-Try 5 to 10 sets of 100-yard swims, working on a pace that will get you below the competitive times.
-(Rest 10 minutes after swimming the 500 yard test before moving on to the next exercise.)
+Try 5-10 sets of 100-yard swims, working on a pace that will get you below the competitive times.
+(Rest 10 minutes after swimming the 500-yard test before moving on to the next exercise.)

 The minimum is eight pull-ups with no time limit, but you cannot touch the ground or let go of the bar.
 You should be able to do 15 to 20 to be competitive.
-Try a pyramid of pull-ups: work your way up from one pull-up the first set until you can no longer do any more sets, then return down the pyramid repeating in reverse order (1, 2, 3, 4, 5, 6, 5, 4, 3, 2, 1).
+Try a pyramid of pull-ups: Work your way up from one pull-up the first set until you no longer can do any more sets, then return down the pyramid repeating in reverse order (1, 2, 3, 4, 5, 6, 5, 4, 3, 2, 1).
 (Rest 10 minutes before the last exercise of the test.)

 One of the best workouts to assist increasing your scores in the PT and run is the following:

 -- 100 pull-ups in as few sets as possible.
 Run a quarter-mile in 90 seconds between sets of pull-ups.